Gender-Based Violence in Crises

 |Design and implement interventions aimed at shifting harmful social gender norms and practices.||Support GBV coordination mechanism and consult GBV partners on system-wide priority interventions.|

 The GBViC Operational Model does not intend for an operation to undertake all strategic interventions but rather to rapidly select appropriate and attainable interventions in an integrated manner.
+However, based on institutional policies and global commitments, all IOM operations must implement the essential, non-specialized interventions marked with a star.

 Crisis operations that do not take into account the risk of GBV cannot adequately adhere to common standards that promote protection principles, gender equality and conflict-sensitivity.
 As such, these operations can in fact exacerbate the risk of GBV and represent a failure on the part of IOM to fully promote, respect and protect the rights of affected populations, especially women and girls.